HDG-Community/hdg-wiki-two/content/foundational-works.md

 draft: false
 description: A collection of works intended to give a solid overview of the setting and its themes.
 ---

-## Foundational Works
+(TODO - Opening quote.
+Probably should be something from one of these works.)

 Like many things, the Human Domestication Guide setting didn’t start as anything grand - just a small group of early authors collaborating with each other, building off of Glitchy’s original story.
 They worked closely, writing their own stories parallel to each other, talking and fleshing out the lore and themes of the world they were creating together.
 At first, there were only a handful of stories in conversation with each other, but that number only continued to grow and grow.

 These days, you may have noticed that there are more than a handful of HDG stories around.
 There are hundreds and hundreds now, more by the day, not to mention the vast amount of art and other projects exploring and illuminating the setting which have been made in the past few years.
 While this has produced an abundance of material to read, it does raise a concern: As the setting continues to grow and reach beyond its original audience, how can the community best maintain the setting’s unique identity, the themes and ideas which drew so many of us to it in the first place?

-The pillars of the setting's identity are, of course, its Axioms and Rules (FIX LINK), which define the general shape and borders of what the setting is and can be.
+The pillars of the setting's identity are, of course, its [[writing-in-hdg|Axioms and Rules]], which define the general shape and borders of what the setting is and can be.
 Beyond that, this site offers reference information as to the specifics of how certain things in the lore operate, but these are not well suited to convey the themes and tone core to HDG - the best place for that lies, as always, in the stories themselves.

 This page is a collection of seven stories that the Lorets have compiled which together illustrate the core of the setting.
 Some of these are among the literal first works, establishing many of the setting’s elements themselves and paving the way for everything that followed, while others are early works which encapsulate parts of the lore and themes present throughout the setting.